Dryopteris marginata

 What side effects this plant can have?

-This plant can cause significant toxicity in humans and animals due to the presence of a compound called filicin.
-Ingesting this fern often leads to severe gastrointestinal distress.
-Common symptoms of such poisoning include intense nausea and persistent vomiting.
-Victims may also experience sharp abdominal pain as the toxin affects the digestive system.
-Additionally, the consumption of the plant frequently results in bouts of diarrhea.
+This plant can cause significant health issues due to the presence of the toxic compound filicin.
+Ingesting parts of Dryopteris marginata often leads to severe gastrointestinal distress.
+Common symptoms of this toxicity include intense nausea and repeated vomiting.
+Individuals may also suffer from sharp abdominal pain following consumption.
+Additionally, the plant frequently triggers bouts of diarrhea as the body attempts to process the toxins.

 The main side effects this plant can have are shown in the list below.